 If more than one video source is being used, for example when using a split screen layout, you’ll be able to pick a video source from the menu at the top of the Camera Effects window.

 Blur Background Apply a blur effect to the selected background image.

-Transparent PIP When using picture-in-picture, make the green screen transparent rather than using the selected background image.
-The Mac screen of playing video then becomes the backdrop.
+Transparent PIP When using picture-in-picture, make the green screen transparent rather than using a background image. backdrop.
+Whatever is behind the picture-in-picture becomes the background.